A unified stochastic approximation framework for learning in games: Acknowledgments

-The prototypical setting of online learning in games can be summarized as follows: \begin{enumerate} \item At each stage of the decision-making process, every player selects an action. \item The players receive a reward determined by their chosen actions and their individual payoff functions \textendash\ assumed a priori unknown. \item Based on these payoffs and any other observed information, the players update their actions and the process repeats. \end{enumerate} A key question that arises in this general setting is whether the players eventually settle down to a stable profile from which no player has an incentive to deviate.
-Put differently:
+The prototypical setting of online learning in games can be summarized as follows: \begin{enumerate} \item At each stage of a repeated decision process, every player selects an action. \item The players receive a reward determined by their chosen actions and their individual payoff functions \textendash\ assumed a priori unknown. \item Based on these payoffs and any other observed information, the players update their actions and the process repeats. \end{enumerate}

+A key question that arises in this general setting is whether the players eventually settle down to a stable profile from which no player has an incentive to deviate.
+Put differently: \begin{quote}

+\emph{Does the players' learning process converge to a \acl{NE}?} \end{quote} This question has been at the forefront of game-theoretic research ever since the field's earliest steps, and it has recently received renewed attention owing to its connection to data science, multi-agent reinforcement learning, networks, and many other applications where agents are called to make decisions under uncertainty.
+The first positive answer here was given by \citet{Bro51} and \citet{Rob51} who introduced the so-called \acf{FP} process and established its convergence in $2$-player zero-sum finite games.
+Since then, a vast number of works have examined the convergence of a diverse array of learning procedures in different classes of games: smoothed versions of \acl{FP} in potential, zero-sum, supermodular and $2\times m$ games \citep{HS02,LC06}, gradient methods in continuous min-max games \cite{AHU58,Kor76,Pop80}, the numerous variants of \acf{MD} and other regularized learning schemes in monotone \citep{Nes09,JNT11,MZ19,MLZF+19,TK19,TK19-CDC}, smooth \citep{SALS15}, and potential games \citep{LC05,CGM15,BBF20}, etc.